A guest post by Graham Robinson, E-Learning Specialist at University of Southampton

 The University of Southampton has been using Panopto since 2010.
-In that first year, we deployed the software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
-By our second year we had a site license and could flick a virtual switch to have lecture capture everywhere.
+In that first year, we deployed the lecture capture software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
+By our second year, we had a site license and could flick a virtual switch to have lecture capture everywhere.

-Having no dedicated capture hardware in our lecture theatres meant that we were able to switch on lecture capture to all 160 centrally bookable lecture spaces and make it available on every member of staff’s PC (thousands).
-No staff visits, no complicated permissions, just the ability to capture everywhere overnight.
+For us, lecture capture software had a distinct advantage over hardware-based lecture capture systems: It gave us the ability to switch on lecture capture to all 160 centrally bookable lecture spaces and make it available on every member of staff’s PC (thousands).
+Since we did not have dedicated lecture capture hardware in our lecture theatres, there was no need for staff visits or to configure complicated permissions — just the ability to capture lecture everywhere overnight.

 Our first use of Panopto, outside of testing, was for a conference in April 2010.
 Two of the speakers were planning to travel to the UK from mainland Europe to give a keynote speech when the ash cloud from Eyjafjallajökull closed airports across the continent.
 We gave the speakers access to our Panopto servers and they uploaded their talk from a hotel room and answered questions over the phone.

 Lecture capture software lets you pinpoint video content from an entire library of lectures.

 When the Panopto lecture capture software sits on the same computer as the presenters’ documentation there can be deep integration with the applications they choose to use.
 Most of the time this application is PowerPoint.

 As Panopto digests all the content from a PowerPoint presentation, students can find a particular slide in seconds from a library containing years’ of lecture content and be brought straight from the search results to the precise second the slide appeared.